Bill Kazmaier: Strongman career

 During Kazmaier's title defense at the 1981 World's Strongest Man he won the squat event with 969 lb (on a smith machine) for a world record, just after tearing his pectoralis major muscle while bending cold rolled steel bars in the bar bend event before.
-After this tear, he lost more than one-hundred pounds off his bench press, making his 1983 IPF world championship win all that much more significant.
-Following his win in the squat he went on to win the silver dollar deadlift with a 940 lb lift.
-After his competitor failed to make the final lift, Kazmaier lifted the weight twice despite needing only one rep to secure the win.
+Kazmaier made the iconic quote "These legs, are the strongest legs, right here!" following the performance.
+In the next event he went on to win the silver dollar deadlift with a 940 lb lift.
+After his opponent Dave Waddington failed to make the final lift, Kazmaier lifted the weight for two consecutive reps despite needing only one rep to secure the win.
 Of 11 events he had five wins, two second places, one third and a fourth.
 His wins included the log lift, deadlift, squat, loading race and engine race.